marcuspeh/tp/docs/UserGuide.md

 * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
 * NAME are up to 50 characters only.
 * TAG are up to 50 characters only.
-* PHONE_NUMBER should have between 3 and 16 numbers
+* PHONE_NUMBER should have between 3 and 16 numbers.

 Examples:
 *  `editcontact 1 p/91234567` Edits the phone number of the 1st contact to be `91234567`.